Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP28_Final_Project.md

 sequence by allowing users to align genes and expressed sequence tags (ESTs) quickly and efficiently to the genome in order to reveal their intron-exon structure [(3)](https://www.ncbi.nlm.nih.gov/pubmed/27008021/).
-The alignments also reveal measurements of gene expression which are useful in identifying cancer specific genes and amplification of genomic regions in cancer.
-One of the most beneficial aspects of GMAP is that the program can handle transcripts that had up to 20-30% sequence deviation from the reference genome.
-In contrast, other programs for genomic location alignment, such as BLAT, generally had their alignment affected adversely by small amounts of deviation of only 1%.
+The alignments also reveal measurements of gene expression which are useful in identifying cancer specific genes and amplification of genomic regions in cancer[(3)](https://www.ncbi.nlm.nih.gov/pubmed/27008021/).
+One of the most beneficial aspects of
+GMAP is that the program can handle transcripts that had up to 20-30% sequence deviation from the reference genome.
+In contrast, other programs for genomic location alignment, such as BLAT, generally had their alignment affected adversely by small amounts of deviation of only 1% [(3)](https://www.ncbi.nlm.nih.gov/pubmed/27008021/).
 This relatively wide deviation allows for use of GMAP for cross species alignment.

 ### Advantages of GMAP
 Advantages of GMAP include: